 Negative keywords let you exclude search terms from your campaigns and help you focus on only the keywords that matter to your customers.
 Better targeting can put your ad in front of interested users and increase your return on investment (ROI).

 Negative keywords won’t match to close variants or other expansions.
-For example, if you exclude the negative broad match keyword flowers, ads won’t be eligible to serve when a user searches red flowers, but can serve if a user searches for red flower.
+For example, if you exclude the negative broad match keyword flowers, ads won’t be eligible to serve when a user searches for red flowers but can serve if a user searches for red flower.

 Search volume is another SEO metric that’s incredibly important to the success of your marketing campaigns.
 It refers to the number of searches anticipated for a keyword within a certain period.
 It’s also important for keyword research and analysis to assess the potential search engine traffic for a given keyword.